 Dear Worried Wife,

 Thank you for reaching out.
 It’s completely understandable to be concerned about expenses when discussing your loved one’s hospice care plan – especially when the news is still fresh.
+The question of "how long does Medicare pay for hospice" is very common.
 The Crossroads Hospice & Palliative Care website outlines how hospice care works to help make sure you understand what your loved one is going through and how to turn this experience into a positive end-of-life journey.
 It’s also very important to understand your new role as caregiver.
 Our website has plenty of resources that can help with that as well.

 It is generally considered that an individual with a prognosis of six months or less of life expectancy is eligible to receive hospice services.
 The Medicare hospice benefit supports covering all expenses related to care due to the terminal illness.
 Regardless of the specific intricacies of each case, Crossroads actively works to provide the best care for our patients for as long as they need it.